panosnet/newrepo/README.md

-This is my first app!
+This is just a test for learning GIT